guinea-pigg/Pagination_in_API_Documentation/chapters/Documentation_Standards_and_Guidelines.md

 It is worth noting that many API documentations have general introductions with limited space for the pagination concept.
 Pagination is usually just a small part of the overall API documentation introduction.

 An extensive chapter on pagination in APIs is available on the [X Developer Platform](https://developer.x.com/en/docs/twitter-api/pagination).
-The chapter, titled "Pagination," includes:
+The chapter, titled *Pagination*, includes:
 - use cases for pagination,
 - pagination token definitions,
 - fundamentals of pagination,
 - pagination examples.

-...FOTO...

 ### Pagination Parameters: